Openmesh-Network/xnode-admin/README.md

 Develop scalability features to handle many configuration changes made through openmesh.

 ## Core functionality
-* Wallet signing / authentication
+* Xnode configuration
-* Nix configuration is changed through git
+    * Git-based .nix configuration
+    * Xnode Studio API (Json->Nix)
+* Sending a heartbeat message and system metrics back to the Studio UI.
-* Logic for calling nixos-rebuild and returning readable output to the user/studio
+* Logic for calling nixos-rebuild and returning readable output to the user/studio.

-isomorphic-git in front-end that pushes wallet-signed commits to a git repository.

-This admin service will have the following loops:
-* regularly pull from git remote per interval (eg. 5 mins, configurable via response from the server)
-* quick pull txt record as bloom filter record from powerdns
-    * when it receives the correct uuid as a bloom filter it will trigger an instant git pull from the configured remote
+* Wallet signing / authentication (Not implemented)

 ## Usage as a json-based rebuilder
 The initial release version of this software will communicate directly with the Studio via an API, building it's configuration from a JSON response received from the Xnode Studio.